Roaming28/Grid-Combat-Test/README.md

 # Grid-Combat-Test
-A turn-based combat system inspired by JRPG games like "Live-A-Live" and "Final Fantasy".
+A turn-based combat system developed in the Unity Engine, inspired by JRPG games like "Live-A-Live" and "Final Fantasy".
 Players control a character who can move and perform actions on the battlefield.
 The battlefield is a grid structure (much like a chess board).
 Different attacks and moves have different patterns.
 The player must strategise with their characters moveset to outsmart and defeat an enemy.

 Features Complete:
 -Grid Creation Tool that works within Unity.
 It is a GUI that allows a user to setup and define different grid structures to define in game battlefields and player move patterns.
 The user can then save this as a JSON file to be used in other parts of production.